-She found a guy who would teach all three instruments in one after-school afternoon, at a reduced rate, and he would actually drive to our house to do it.
+Of all things, they found a guy who would teach all three instruments in one long Wednesday afternoon session every week.
+He even offered a reduced rate, and he would actually drive to our house for my mom’s convenience.

-We literally drove the teacher to drink.
+Poor guy didn’t know what he had signed on for.
+We drove the teacher to drink.
 Literally.
-He kept his flask handy while he was at our house.
+Mr. Whoever-He-Was kept his shiny little flask handy while he was at our house.

 What was once a trading post to pioneer farmers is now described as a “Texas state of mind.”

 The state of my mind improved drastically while we were there.

 For a regular dose of what regulars love, subscribe to the settlement’s monthly newspaper, Luckenbach Moon, here.

 After our day trip to Luckenbach, Texas, it was easy to see for ourselves how the words to the song fit the feel of the place.
 Ain’t nothin’ that’s not laid back and relaxed at Luckenbach.